 After lunch, two friends ask us to join them on a hike.
 Tahoe is one of the most beautiful spots in the world.
 Its clear blue lakes and sweeping views are incredible.
 This day our destination was Eagle Lake.
 As we headed into the desolation wilderness, I had to stop every little while to rest because I was so fatigued.
 It’s not quite two miles, mostly uphill.
 We hit the top of the trail and took in the sight of the glassy alpine lake that reflected the mountainscape above.
 A sight that would take your breath away.
 I remember walking down to the water’s edge to dip my toe in the snow-melted water.
 Normally this would be a sweet time to reflect, relax, take in the beauty.
 But I always had to keep moving.
 Keep myself distracted from the panic in my body and mind.

 There at the top we ran into a group of students from China.
 We had a brief conversation and traded the favor of capturing the moment through pictures.
-As we all started down the trail I found myself walking next to a young man named Chow.
+As we all started down the trail I found myself walking next to one of the young men, Chow.
 Although God was often silent during this whole season, when I did sense his voice I listened.
 Today I felt like he asked me to share the hope of the gospel with this fellow traveller.
 Me?

 As Chow and I made our way down the twisting trail, our conversation began with a simple question; “So tell me about life in China.”
 We had a very engaging conversation.
 He explained how the young people in China wanted to change the system.
 They didn’t want communism but were hoping to avoid civil war and political unrest by changing things from the inside.
 I listened as we hopped down boulders and stopped occasionally to gaze at another amazing view.
 I was struck that I wasn’t needing to rest.
 Turning to him I asked, “What is the spiritual life like there?”
 He began by telling me his faith was in science.
 This was good, because I told him, my faith in God didn’t conflict with science either.
 I asked him questions about his own spiritual journey.
 Talked about the work of Jesus, his redeeming us.
 The conversation came easy and natural, I was truly interested in where he was coming from, what he had heard about Jesus.
 I find that the concepts that people have about God flavor everything else.
 He had intriguing questions and seemed to have a fairly good knowledge of the christian faith.
 About halfway down he commented, “you sound like my wife, she says the same things.”
 He told me that she had heard this message of Christ while in South Korea.
 He wasn’t so sure about it all, but appeared open and interested.
 It made me laugh as I joked with him, “your wife is probably back home praying that you would meet someone like me”.
 Someone who would confirm the things she was telling him.
 By the time we got to the parking lot, I had made a new friend.
 I was still oddly energetic.
 Usually I could barely carry on a conversation but for the hour long trek we had carried on an animated dialog.
 I don’t know if I personally made a difference to Chow.
 I think God was clearly already at work.
 For my part, I felt like this is what the Lord had asked me to do and as unequipped as I was I had just obeyed.
 We said our goodbyes and loaded up in the car.